aikoels/music-visualizer/README.md

 Note: Some packages will be installed by default so the installation command may fail, this is fine, run the other commands.

-Convert all audio files to 16-bit .wav format and place them in the `input/` directory.

-Execute the script: you can do this from an IDE (if you installed the packages through one) or by command line or terminal.
-Simply navigate to the directory containing the script and input folder, and run: `python3 visualizer.py`

-A PyGame window should appear with your visualizations.

 ### Using the Visualizer
+Convert all audio files to .wav format (16-bit) and place them in the `input/` directory.

+Execute the script:  you can do this by navigating to the directory containing the script and input directory in a terminal or command prompt and running `python3 visualizer.py`

+A PyGame window should appear with your visualizations, you can change the window size by editing the `screen_width` and `screen_height` variables in the `visualizer.py` script.

 Controls:
 - You can quit at any time and skip the rest of the songs by closing the window.
 - Press H for controls